JoseRZapata/MultiFeatureBeatTracking/README.md

 The beat tracker uses a commitee strategy to obtain the most agreement estimation using the information Gain Measure (MultiBtIfn) or Regularity (MultiBtReg).

 ## How to use
+In Python can be use using Essentia, there is an example in a jupyter notebook [http://nbviewer.jupyter.org/github/JoseRZapata/MultiFeatureBeatTracking/blob/master/MultiFeatureBeattracking.ipynb](http://nbviewer.jupyter.org/github/JoseRZapata/MultiFeatureBeatTracking/blob/master/MultiFeatureBeattracking.ipynb)

 In MATLAB 2013a or Higher The algorithm is called as follows: (Only .Wav audio files)